sammyne/mastering-ethereum/chapter06-transactions/README.md

 - It is good practice to always specify a to parameter, even in the case of zero-address contract creation, because the cost of accidentally sending your ether to `0x0` and losing it forever is too great
 - A manual contract creation tx goes as

-  1. Create a new account and tap some ether from the [B9lab](http://ipfs.b9lab.com:8080/ipfs/QmVAwVKys271P5EQyEfVSxm7BJDKWt42A2gHvNmxLjZMps/) faucet, by running the [new_account.go](examples/contract-creation/new_account.go) script
-  2. Compile the contract source file and get the bytecodes
+  1. Compile the contract source file and get the bytecodes

      ```bash
      ./solc.sh --bin --optimze Faucet.sol